|Main Page||Future World||World Showcase|

 The America Pavilion is all about patriotism, with the gardens planted in hues of red, white and blue.
 The roses all varieties named for U.S. Presidents.

 The 8-part a cappella singing group, Voices of Liberty, perform American folk songs in the rotunda of The American Adventure.
 (Performances are Wednesday through Sunday.)
-They may also be found on the outdoor stage at America Gardens Theatre two days a week, singing arrangements of popular American songs.
+They can also be found on the outdoor stage at America Gardens Theatre Mondays and Tuesdays, singing arrangements of popular American songs.
 If you're in the area and have a few minutes, this group is definitely worth checking out.
+A 5-part a cappella group, American Music Machine, performs on the America Gardens Theatre stage Wednesdays through Sundays in the afternoons.
+They sing contemporary American hits.

 While there is no sit-down restaurant here, the counter service restaurant Liberty Inn serves American fare such as hamburgers, hot dogs, chicken tenders, salads, fruit plates and of course apple pie and ice cream.